 RG-152 Papers of General Samuel John Bayard Schindel and Major John Bayard Schindel Jr., USA

 Philippine-American War, World War II:

 General John Bayard Schindel was an 1893 graduate of West Point and served during the Spanish-American War and then in the war in the Philippines on two tours.
-Major John Bayard Schindel, Jr., was an intelligence officer in the U.S. Army during World War II and saw extensive service on Okinawa at the end of the war.
-The collections contains four photo albums of General Schindel full of scenes of turn of the century Philippines.
-Major Schindel's collection contains intelligence documents and photographs of the campaign on Okinawa during WWII.
+Major John Bayard Schindel, Jr., was an intelligence officer in the U.S. Army during World War II and saw extensive service on Okinawa with the 10th Army Intelligence Section at the end of the war.
+The collections contains four photo albums of General Schindel, full of scenes of turn of the century Philippines and even images of the drive to Peking during the Boxer Rebellion.
+Major Schindel's collection contains X Army intelligence documents and photographs of the campaign on Okinawa during WWII.